Contractor Doctor: Can I claim maternity pay benefits from my umbrella company?

 “When claiming statutory maternity pay from their umbrella company, the contractor is eligible for 90% of their weekly earnings for the first six weeks of maternity leave,” continues Kelly “After that, they are entitled to 90% of their earnings, or £117.18, whichever is lower for the next 33 weeks.”
 (This rate will change to £123.06 from 5th April 2009) Contractors can claim statutory paid maternity leave for a total of 39 weeks, with the remaining 13 weeks to the 52-week total being unpaid.

-So, who bears the cost for this?
+Do umbrella companies have to bare the cost of contractor’s maternity leave?
 Well according to Kelly, umbrella companies have to pay for the period where the contractor receives 90%, while the £117.18 payments are to be claimed from the government, although there are usually management costs associated with this.

 Employee maternity rights for contractors